 - A lit signage area can be used to display advertising to attract customers.
 These hold custom graphics that you provide, or you can order ready-made graphics from the manufacturer.

 - A great option for stand-alone units, glass sides let customers see inside the cooler from the sides, providing further enticement to check out the contents.

 - LED lighting can help illuminate the contents of your open air cooler better than traditional incandescent or fluorescent lighting.
 These come standard on some models and are available for an upcharge on others.

 - Many models feature an adjustable shelf angle, so you can adjust the tilt of the display depending on what you're displaying.

 - Curved glass is an option on units with glass sides.
 These create a more attractive display and might fit in with the décor of your establishment.

-- A night curtain can be pulled over the front of your display when your business is closed.
-This can help conserve energy and deter potential thieves if your merchandiser is in a public place.
-Some models come with one, while others can be equipped with them by ordering one separately.
+- A night curtain can be pulled over the front of your open-air cooler when it is not in use to conserve energy by keeping cool air in and warm air out.
+They can also deter potential thieves if your merchandiser is in a public place.
+Some models come with one, while others can be equipped with one by ordering it separately.